RubenFontes/ejs-with-node/README.md

 ```bash
 $ npm install
 ```
-This command will download all modules and packages that are project dependencies
+This command will download all modules and packages that are project dependencies.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.